 CDs should heed the same warning actors hear from their cheerleading career coaches: no one else will value you if you don’t value you.
 CDs don’t need to supplement their income with workshops.
 They need to stop lowballing their contribution.

 #3 Hollywood already has enough of a diversity problem.

 What actors pay for workshops is its own issue, especially in light of the industry’s widely-lamented lack of diversity.
 As more and more production expenses get pushed down to the actor (the one party that doesn’t actually have the job yet), the point of entry into the field becomes more and more expensive.
 That’s not great for anyone, but do we really need to revisit the statistics to know which demographics get hit the hardest?

-The same industry that needs actors available on a dime — tied down by only the flimsiest and least-lucrative of day jobs — now demands costlier multi-look headshots (again, imagination: use it or lose it), professional grade self-tape capabilities (video and VO, even when actors are local), and, increasingly, the readiness to provide wardrobe for every type they could conceivably play.
-Never mind the encouragements to “create your own work,” i.e., find the additional resources/skills to self-fund as a filmmaker.
+The same industry that needs actors available on a dime — tied down by only the flimsiest and least-lucrative of day jobs — now demands costlier multi-look headshots (again, imagination: use it or lose it), self-tape capabilities (video and VO, even when actors are local), and, increasingly, the readiness to provide wardrobe for every type they could conceivably play.
+Never mind the encouragements to “create your own work,” i.e., find the additional resources and skills to self-fund as a filmmaker.

 In the context of these trends, paid workshops displacing free generals and CDs’ attendance at showcases is devastating.
 Disparate impact is real.
 Casting hardly controls every obstacle to diversity, but CDs should raise their hands to disown this one.

 #4 Everything that is accomplished with workshops can be accomplished without them.